 5. Stanbic IBTC Bank

-Stanbic IBTC Bank offer current, savings, and domiciliary accounts; personal loans, vehicle and asset finance; MasterCard debit cards, Visa credit cards; home loans; internet banking; small and medium scale enterprise (SME) loans and *909#.
+Stanbic IBTC Bank offers current, savings, and domiciliary accounts, personal loans, vehicle and asset finance; MasterCard debit cards, Visa credit cards; home loans; internet banking; small and medium scale enterprise (SME) loans and *909#.

 The bank caters for both individuals and businesses through carefully designed retail and business banking products.

-Stanbic IBTC Bank has the best savings account in Nigeria and offer self-service channels powered by sophisticated technology to bring convenient banking to customers.
+Stanbic IBTC Bank has the best savings account in Nigeria and offers self-service channels powered by sophisticated technology to bring convenient banking to customers.

 UBA has a large footprint across the globe operating in 20 African countries: Republique du Benin, Burkina Faso, Cameroun, Congo Brazzaville, Congo DRC, Cote d’lvoire, Gabon, Ghana, Guinea, Kenya, Liberia, Mali, Mozambique, Nigeria, Senegal, Sierra Leone, Tanzania, Tchad, Uganda and Zambia.

 UBA Bank operates fully in the United Kingdom, the United States of America and with presence in France.